sunlightlabs/sunlightlabs/README.md

 \- Chinese Proverb

 Welcome to the central hub for Sunlight Labs.
 This repository contains documentation and links to everything relevant to Sunlight and Sunlight Labs.
-Please feel free to contribute if you find something is missing or out of data.
+Please feel free to contribute if you find something is missing or out of date.
 This project was inspired and is a continuation of a former documentation project Developers, Developers, Developers from which the clever animated gif above comes.

 ## General